ljunggren/boozang-docs/README.md

 ###### The problem

-Sometimes it's useful to simply repeat an action or test n times.
+Sometimes it's useful to repeat an action or test n times.
 We illustrate that using Tables (http://thelab.boozang.com/tables).
 Here we would like to delete a certain number of items.

 ###### The pattern

 The do n times pattern is a repeater pattern that simply executes an action `n` times.
-In Boozang this is done by using the plug test case and specifying the number of times the test case should be executed.
+In Boozang, this is done by using the plug test case and specifying the number of times the test case should be executed.

 ###### Implementation details